 BUNKER PRICES: G20-VLSFO Index Rallies

-Bunker fuel prices were mixed in direction on Monday, with average global VLSFO prices posting a small advance after Friday's decline.
+Bunker fuel prices advanced at most ports on Monday, with average global VLSFO prices almost erasing Friday's decline.

-On Tuesday morning Brent crude futures were trading down by $0.02/bl at $75.97/bl as of 8:22 AM in London.
-In metric tonne terms that would be equivalent to a $0.15/mt fall in bunker prices.
+On Tuesday morning Brent crude futures were trading down by $0.88/bl at $76.19/bl as of 9:43 AM in London.
+In metric tonne terms that would be equivalent to a $6.63/mt rise in bunker prices.